arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

 ### Configure the nodes for Kafka Connect in Distributed mode

-- To run the HDInsight worker in **distributed mode** one needs to look at two important files
+- To run Kafka Connect in **distributed mode** one needs to look at two important files

   - `connect-distributed.properties` : Located at /usr/hdp/current/kafka-broker/bin/